dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 http://railsgoat-web:3002 will work inside the container thanks to Docker Compose.
 The scan will take a minute or two to complete, and point out some basic security issues:
 ![Baseline scan results](screenshots-new/17-zap-baseline-results.png)

-Take a note of how these issues aren't very high-impact -- no SQL injection, cross-site scripting, etc. This is because we haven't configured ZAP to perform a detailed, authenticated scan.
+These issues are medium or low risk -- no SQL injection, cross-site scripting, no truly severe vulnerabilities.
+This is because we haven't configured ZAP to perform a detailed, authenticated scan.
 That'll happen later in the lab.

 Back in the browser, cancel the `hold-RailsGoat-open` job:
 ![Cancel hold-RailsGoat-Open job](screenshots-new/18-cancel-hold-open-job.png)